Selective high schools and opportunity class placement procedures

 • requests for reconsideration of an application on the basis of parent and/or carer or student expectation or disappointment at not receiving an offer or not being placed on a reserve list

-• young age of the student, lack of test preparation, educational disadvantage, or failure of the student to complete one or more tests and/or the perceived failure of the student to demonstrate their potential
+• young age of the student, lack of test preparation, educational disadvantage, and/or the perceived failure of the student to demonstrate their potential

 • perceived advantage the student may gain from placement in an opportunity class or selective high school, including travel convenience, attendance with friends/siblings, benefits to the family.